All the times listed below are in Pacific Daylight Time (PDT).

 Session Chair: Byung-Gon Chun, Seoul National University and FriendliAI

-Ningxin Zheng, Microsoft Research Asia; Bin Lin, Tsinghua University; Quanlu Zhang, Lingxiao Ma, Yuqing Yang, Fan Yang, Yang Wang, Mao Yang, and Lidong Zhou, Microsoft Research Asia
+Ningxin Zheng, Microsoft Research; Bin Lin, Microsoft Research and Tsinghua University; Quanlu Zhang, Lingxiao Ma, Yuqing Yang, Fan Yang, Yang Wang, Mao Yang, and Lidong Zhou, Microsoft Research

 Sparsity is becoming arguably the most critical dimension to explore for efficiency and scalability, as deep learning models grow significantly larger and more complex.
 After all, the biological neural networks, where deep learning draws inspirations, are naturally sparse and highly efficient.